mixxxdj/manual/source/chapters/introduction.rst

   Links to external websites are marked like this.

-Important informations in this manual are highlighted like this:
+Important information in this manual are highlighted like this:

 * .. note:: For anything that should receive a bit more attention.